Services key to telecom stocks future -study

 "Smart services can improve operators’ share value and performance, turning today’s value stocks into tomorrow’s growth stocks," the report said.

-This would help operators regain ground against the likes of Apple and Google who have rushed into the mobile sector, taking a major share of services business.
+This would help operators regain ground against the likes of Apple (AAPL.O) and Google (GOOG.O) who have rushed into the mobile sector, taking a major share of services business.

 (Reporting By Tarmo Virki; Editing by Jon Loades-Carter)